RWJMurphy/GetSimple-SimpleBackups/simplebackups/README.md

 * Backup as much or as little as you need - from just the page data for your site, to your entire GetSimple installation, to any arbitrary folder on your server
+* Bask in the joy of using the [2nd place winner](http://get-simple.info/blog/2012/04/march-create-a-thon-winners-announced/) of GetSimple's March 2012 Create-a-thon

 Requirements
 ------------